johnfouf/SIGMOD_REPRODUCIBILITY/README.md

     	``` python3 plots_experiment4.4.py```

     	This will create a new folder in the current directory (experiment4.4_figs) including the figure for section 4.4

+See also IMPORTANT_NOTES for instructions on running the code on different datasets and validate.